Hair Conditions

 Condition, cause & treatment

 Alopecia barbaeis is a patchy loss of facial hair, usually affecting men.
 This type of alopecia is a variant of alopecia areata, localised to the beard area which can appear as a single patch or multiple more widespread patches.
 It is again as a result of an autoimmune condition.
+Whilst there is no one single effective treatment for this condition, supportive options such as specialist skin pigmentation techniques to disguise the patches have really progressed recently and become very effective.

 Alopecia - Hair Conditions